Volume 73, Number 4, February 2006

 The classical Gibbs-Donnan equilibrium describes excess osmotic pressure associated with confined colloidal charges embedded in an electrolyte solution.
 In this work, we extend this approach to describe the influence of multivalent ion binding on the equilibrium force acting on a charged rod translocating between two compartments, thereby mimicking ionic effects on force balance during in vitro DNA ejection from bacteriophage.
 The subtle interplay between Gibbs-Donnan equilibrium and adsorption equilibrium leads to a non-monotonic variation of the ejection force as multivalent salt concentration is increased, in qualitative agreement with experimental observations.

-82.39.Wj – Ion exchange, dialysis, osmosis, electro-osmosis, membrane processes.
+PACS: 82.60.Lf – Thermodynamics of solutions / 82.35.Rs – Polyelectrolytes / 82.39.Wj – Ion exchange, dialysis, osmosis, electro-osmosis, membrane processes

-© EDP Sciences 2006
+© EDP Sciences, 2006

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.